-Luke Hartig is a fellow in New America's International Security program, with a research specialization in counterterrorism.
+Luke Hartig is a fellow in New America's Future Security program, with a research specialization in counterterrorism.
 He is also executive director of National Journal's Network Science Initiative, a research effort that helps groups better understand the entire terrain of voices around public policy issues.

 Prior to his current roles, Hartig served as Senior Director for Counterterrorism at the National Security Council (NSC), where he was responsible for advising White House leadership on counterterrorism matters, co-managing the NSC’s counterterrorism policy and analysis team, and coordinating U.S. government counterterrorism policy and programs.
 Hartig previously served as the deputy director for counterterrorism operations and as a foreign affairs specialist in the Office of the Secretary of Defense.
 Hartig has also served in various national security positions with the State Department, Office of Management and Budget, Government Accountability Office, and U.S. Forces Afghanistan.
 Hartig began his career as a Peace Corps volunteer in Guatemala.